Erwin Tiebel

-Erwin Tiebel (born 10 November 1903) was a German lawyer.
+Erwin Tiebel (10 November 1903 - 17 August 1981) was a German lawyer.
 After the Nazis took power he joined the Leipzig chapter of the party in April 1933.
 During the late 1930s he began working for the security services.
 His involvement became progressively more time consuming and after 1943 he restricted his law work to existing cases.
 That year he was recruited into "Amt VI" (literally "Office 6"), the department in Berlin that dealt with political foreign intelligence.
 He worked on "commercial matters", especially with regard to "currency transactions in foreign countries".
 Switzerland was a particular focus, though plans that he should himself be posted to Switzerland came to nothing.

 After 1945, with housing in desperately short supply, he eventually found lodgings with a young couple called Pohl at Lendringsen in the Sauerland region, east of Dortmund.
 Pohl was a construction contractor.
 The Pohls had recently inherited a building business which they were expanding in order to participate in the necessary construction boom that followed the destruction of war.
 Tiebel worked for a couple of years on the construction sites and thereafter remained with Pohl as a senior member of the growing business, working in a commercial and management capacity.

 Tiebel was one of three men arrested on spying charges on 6 November 1961.
 The other two were Heinz Felfe and Tiebel's old friend, Hans Clemens.
 They were all found guilty and sentenced on 22 July 1963.
 The court determined that Erwin Tiebel had worked as a courier and he received a three-year jail sentence.
 Felfe and Clemens were sentenced respectively to fourteen and eleven years, though none of the three men would serve out their full jail terms.